There are several layover and pick-up/drop-off points for Bailiwick resident boat owners to use.

 How you call for help in an emergency at sea depends on your equipment and how far away your boat is from the coast.
 Find out how to make a distress call with the equipment you have on board and how it will be responded to.

-VHF radio is the minimum communication equipment that you should have on your boat.
+VHF radio is the minimum communication equipment that you should have on your vessel.
 VHF operates within 30 nautical miles of the nearest point of land.

-In an emergency, send a voice Mayday or Pan-Pan message on VHF channel 16 (frequency 156.8MHz).
+In an emergency, send a voice Mayday or Pan-Pan message to Guernsey Coastguard on VHF Channel 16 (frequency 156.8MHz).

 If your situation is serious, for example someone's life is at risk, send a Mayday voice message.
 If it's urgent, but not life-threatening, for example your mast snaps, send a Pan-Pan message.